mahotilo/CKE_Themes/README.md

-# CKE Themes - choose theme for CKEditor in Typesetter CMS
+# CKE Themes - choose a theme for CKEditor in Typesetter CMS

 ## About
 This addon for the Typesetter CMS allows you to change the default theme of CKEditor 4 to one from https://ckeditor.com/cke4/addons/skins.